pg-spot-ops/pg-spot-operator/README.md

 If you don't yet have a safe AWS playground / credentials - start with a bit of Terraform [here](https://github.com/pg-spot-ops/pg-spot-operator/tree/main/scripts/terraform) and feed the output into `--aws-vpc-id`, `--aws-access-key-id` and `--aws-secret-access-key` params.

+Also note that in case of launching high vCPU (>16) Spot for the first time, you might need to first increase the Spot Quotas - see the [Common issues](https://github.com/pg-spot-ops/pg-spot-operator/blob/main/docs/README_common_issues.md) section for details.

 ```
 # In --connstr-output-only mode we can land right into `psql`!
 psql $(pg_spot_operator --region=us-east-1 --ram-min=128 \